SEND

 • Class teachers

-• Teaching Assistants with a specialism, for example, Emotional Literacy or Speech and Language
+• Special Support Assistants with a specialism, for example, Emotional Literacy or Speech and Language

 • SENDCO – Tracy Young